All hate groups have beliefs or practices that attack or malign an entire class of people, typically for their immutable characteristics.

 This list was compiled using hate group publications and websites, individual and law enforcement reports, field sources and news reports.
 Groups that appear in the center of states represent statewide groups.

 Hate group activities can include criminal acts, marches, rallies, speeches, meetings, leafleting or publishing.

 Each year since 1990, the SPLC has published an annual census of hate groups operating within the United States.
 The number is one barometer of the level of hate activity in the country.

 How do I read the hate map?

 The SPLC hate map depicts the approximate locations of hate group chapters.
 The location of a chapter in no way implies that local government officials or residents endorse the beliefs of the group.
 Quite often, they don’t know it is there.
-The hate map is also available in text format sorted by state and by ideology, and in CSV format.
+This year’s hate map is also available in text format sorted by state and by ideology, and in CSV format.
 Data from previous years is available for download in Excel format.

 What does “statewide” mean?

 Some hate groups have chapters that meet in different cities across a state.
 And, in some cases, these groups have not designated a specific location as their headquarters.
 When this occurs, the SPLC lists the chapter as statewide and marks the location as the geographic center of the state.